« home

 {/if}

-This example demonstrates how to apply different styles to individual points within a single series, including different marker symbols:
+This example demonstrates how to apply different styles and sizes to individual points within a single series, including different marker symbols.
+The size of each point is determined by its distance from the center of the spiral, controlled by the size_values prop.

 <script>